About Us

 Kennedy Kipkemboi

-Kennedy is a Regulatory Specialist, Mobile Money, Mobile for Development.
+Kennedy is the Director of Public Policy & Advocacy Mobile Money.
 In this role, he is responsible for shaping positions taken by some of the largest and most influential companies in Sub-Saharan Africa and MENA and helping them find solutions to the regulatory barriers.
 He also contributes to designing and delivering GSMA’s key advocacy messages targeted at regulatory audiences in the region.

 Kennedy brings on board a wealth of experience from Safaricom Limited where he has worked in various roles in the past 9 years of his career.
 He has had vast exposure to converged telecommunications services and mobile money.
 Before Joining GSMA he worked at Safaricom Limited for 9 years where he specialized in Regulatory and Public Policy as well as Financial Services with an emphasis on Customer Management.
 While at the Regulatory & Public Policy department, Kennedy was responsible for the management of regulatory compliance and reporting which entailed tracking of enterprise wide compliance with regulatory obligations.
 In the Financial Services Division (M-PESA), he was a Training & Testing Analyst and was part of the team that ensured success in the migration of the M-PESA system to a new platform (Bringing M-PESA Home).